20 types of vacation homes for second-home buyers

 A photo of an RV, one of the many types of vacation homes.

-RVs, or recreational vehicles, are the poster child of travel flexibility while vacationing.
+RVs, or recreational vehicles, are the poster child of travel flexibility while vacationing and are an excellent option for those not wanting the full commitment of buying a vacation home.
 They come in various sizes and offer a range of amenities, from basic campervans to luxurious motorhomes.
 This allows you to customize your experience and choose a vehicle that satisfies your vacation needs.
-RV parks can provide convenient overnight locations with amenities like hookups for electricity and water.
+RV parks can provide convenient overnight locations with amenities like hookups for electricity and water, making it a practical alternative to buying a vacation home.

 ProsCons